mona-actions/gh-repo-stats-plus-action/README.md

 - [**Repository Stats**](examples/repository-stats.yml) — A simple workflow that gathers stats for a single repository on a weekly schedule, with optional migration audit.
 - [**Organization Stats**](examples/organization-stats.yml) — A simple workflow that gathers stats for all repositories in an organization on a weekly schedule.
 - [**Batch Organization Stats**](examples/batch-organization-stats.yml) — A workflow that gathers stats for all repositories in a large organization using batch processing with matrix strategy, then combines results.
+- [**Project Stats**](examples/project-stats.yml) — A simple workflow that gathers ProjectsV2 statistics for all repositories in an organization on a weekly schedule.
+- [**App Install Stats**](examples/app-install-stats.yml) — A simple workflow that gathers GitHub App installation statistics for an organization on a weekly schedule.
 - [**Issue Ops**](examples/issue-ops/) — A full [IssueOps](https://github.com/issue-ops) example that triggers stats gathering via `/run-stats` comments on GitHub Issues.
-Includes issue form templates for single-repository and organization-wide stats, parses issue body and labels to determine the run type, posts results back as issue comments, and supports optional migration audits.
+Includes issue form templates for single-repository, organization-wide, project, and app install stats, parses issue body and labels to determine the run type, posts results back as issue comments, and supports optional migration audits.

 ## CI